MAhmedSid/MAhmedSid/README.md

 <p>
 Hi there!
 I am a Professional Web developer with the most modern stack which provides scalability and allows me to effectively use AI and modern techs together.

 With a passion for learning and experience in business with startup, I am constantly seeking new opportunities to improve my skills.
 Currently, I'm investigating Python, NLP, and GAI to advance my development abilities.
 I have also built a foundation in business development to understand the importance of websites for business.
-As a developer and lifelong learner, I also constantly work on architecture and designs for standing in the SAAS market.
+As a developer and lifelong learner, I also constantly work on architecture and designs for standing in the SAAS market especially for eCommerce.
 Whether working on internal projects or consulting for clients, I am committed to delivering high-quality and practical results that meet the needs of the customer.

 I would like to connect with the upcoming Startups of the transforming era...